Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Edit the resource requests in `remove_host_run_parallel.pbs` according to your number of fastq file pairs, data size and host:

-- 12 CPUs and 48 GB RAM per task is recommended for mammalian host
+- 12 CPUs and 48 GB RAM per task is the minimum required for mammalian host
-- Please note that if you alter NCPUs from the pre-set value of 12, you should also edit the -Xmx value in `remove_host.sh`, which is optimally set to 42 GB for mammalian host removal
-- 3 hours walltime is adequate for most samples with 2 x 2 GB fastq files, however occasioanlly, samples may require a longer walltime.
+- BBmap scales well, so increasing the CPUs per task will decrease walltime efficiently
+- The run script defaults to 24 CPU per sample and 12 hours walltime.
+Most samples with ~ 6 GB input gzipped fastq will complete in less than 6 hours, but the odd sample will die on walltime.
 These can be collected and resubmitted with `remove_host_find_failed`.
+- Tasks that fail on walltime should be resubmitted with 48 CPU per sample
-- Example: 40 pairs fastq.gz, each file = 2 GB ( 4 GB per fastq pair), mammalian host = 12 CPU per task, total 40 x 12 =  480 CPUs (10 nodes) for 3 hours to run all samples in parallel, or 240 CPUs (5 nodes) at 6 hours walltime.
-15 fastq pairs would require 4 nodes (192 CPUs), as 15 x 12 = 180 which is 3.75 nodes, and Gadi requires whole nodes for multi-node jobs.
+- Example: 40 pairs fastq.gz, each file = 2 GB ( 4 GB per fastq pair), mammalian host = 24 CPU per task, total 40 x 24 =  960 CPUs (20 nodes) for 6 hours to run all samples in parallel, or 480 CPUs (10 nodes) at 12 hours walltime.
+15 fastq pairs would require 8 nodes (384 CPUs), as 15 x 24 = 360 which is 7.5 nodes, and Gadi requires whole nodes for multi-node jobs.
+This method of determining walltime and nodes can be applied to all of the steps which use the "run_parallel" method.

 Then submit:
 ```
 qsub ./Scripts/remove_host_run_parallel.pbs
 ```

-Some samples may need additional walltime comapred to others of a similar input size.
+Some samples may need additional walltime compared to others of a similar input size.
 After this job has completed, run the below script to find failed tasks needing to be resubmitted with longer walltime.
 In future releases, we will include an option to split and parallelise the remove host step, as this is one of the slowest parts of the workflow.

 ```
 bash ./Scripts/remove_host_find_failed_tasks.sh
 ```

-Update the resource requests in `remove_host_failed_run_parallel.pbs`, ensuring to increase the walltime sufficiently, then submit with `qsub`.
+Update the resource requests in `remove_host_failed_run_parallel.pbs`, ensuring to increase the NCPUs per parallel task to 48, and double the walltime (or more, depending on your data), then submit with `qsub`.

 The output of remove host will be interleaved fastq in `./Target_reads` that has the host-derived DNA removed, leaving only putative microbial reads for downstream analysis.

+After the completion of this step, you can continue directly to steps 3, 4 or 9.
+Step 9 is straightforward but has a long run time, so skiping ahead to run this step before contonuing with step 3 can help save analysis time.
+Step 4 can be run on target reads or filtered assemblies (or both).

 ### Part 3.
 Metagenome assembly